 How I Went into Mom Survival Mode and Found My Way Out

 So, is there a best answer?
 The short answer to that question is: NO!
 Let me just tell you now…ultimately, it is simply up to you.
 Read things.
 Digest them.
 Then make your own solution.
-Remaining stuck in the decision-making process encourages life in mom survival mode.
+Remaining stuck in the decision-making process encourages life to be fixed in the mom survival mode.

 Do not stick with a plan because you made it, stick with it because it works for you and does not add new stress to your life.
 These decisions do not impact how successfully you will raise your child.